 Analytics can be applied to recruitment, staffing, training and development, personnel, and compensation and benefits.
 It should be used to determine standard ratios such as time-to-fill, cost-per-hire, accession rate, retention rate, add rate, replacement rate, time-to-start, and offer acceptance rate.

-Successful analysis will also unite data from across the business: financial, operational, sales, and human resource systems.
+Successful analysis will also unite data from across the business: financial, operational, sales, and people management software.
 Many organizations apply analytics to solve specific business problems.
 Meanwhile, others may benefit by using analytics to arrive at a better understanding of the needs of their workforce.

 In addition to “workforce analytics,” you may have heard terms such as “people analytics,” “talent analytics” or “HR analytics.”
 Although these phrases are sometimes used interchangeably, there are also important differences between them.